mqtt-tools/mqttwarn/docs/configure/service.md

 your own notification plugin easily, see [](#custom-notification-plugins).

-## Overview
+## Configuration

 Configuration sections called `[config:xxx]` configure settings for a service, where `xxx` is the name of the service.
+When a service is launched, a corresponding section is mandatory to be present in the mqttwarn configuration file.

 {#service-targets}
-Each of these sections has a mandatory option called `targets`, which is a dictionary of target names, each pointing to an array of "addresses".
-The address formats depend on the particular service.
+A service configuration section has a mandatory option called `targets`, which is used to define groups of multiple recipients or targets.
+It is expected to be a dictionary, where each item defines an individual service point for a particular service.

-Other than the mandatory `targets` option, and an optional `module` option, these sections _may_ have more options.
-Some of them may even be _required_ for a particular service.
+The keys are _target names_, and the structure and value depends on what the particular service plugin implementation expects.

-The anatomy of such a service configuration snippet is:
+The original configuration variant, still used by many service plugins, looks like this.
 ```ini
 [config:xxx]
 targets = {